thoughtworks-jumpstart/guides/docs/javascript/npm.md

 npm is Node.js' default package manager.
 You can run it using the `npm` command.
 Not only it is a popular JavaScript package manager, it has an online public repository of open-source packages.

+## Uses of npm

+- Packaging our Node.js modules into libraries and share them with others
+- Reuse libraries built by other people
+- Manage dependencies (libraries and their versions) used in a project
+- Building our projects (by providing the scripts in package.json file)

 ## Create package.json

 `package.json` is a configuration file that npm uses.